Hofls/useful-info/useful-info/ideas-strategies-concepts/software-dev-concepts.md

         * `Lead Time For Changes` - time until a commit goes to production (<1 day)
         * `Mean Time to Restore` - time it takes to resolve a service impairment in production (<1 hour)
         * `Change Failure Rate` - how often deployments lead to failure in production (0-15%)
-* `Expand and contract` - implement breaking change in API by adding new element, wait for clients to migrate from old to new, remove old element
-* `Strangler fig` - bunch of small `Expand and contract`, aimed to replace an entire legacy system
 * `BFF` (Backend for frontend) - each frontend has its own backend (one for mobile, one for browser, one for 3rd party apps, etc)
 * `Templates` - replace placeholders with values
     * Examples - Helm (generates yaml configs for k8s), Reports (pdf), Documents filling (simi)
-* `Canary release` - make new features available to a limited selection of users (to reduce risk, gather metrics)
-* Thoughtworks `core values`: fast feedback, simplicity, clean code, repeatability (automation)
 * `Hook` - inject custom code at specified points (e.g. when app stops - write to logs)
 * `Design sprint` - Idea -> Build prototype -> Launch -> Get feedback
     * Necessary to make sure you build product that market wants